 Cans are made from an average of 70% recycled material.

 Nearly 75% of all aluminum produced since 1888 is still in use today.

 Cans go from recycling bin back to store shelves within 60 days.

 Plastic isn’t infinitely recyclable like aluminum is.
 In fact, 91% of it will never get recycled, which is why 18 billion pounds of it end up in our oceans every year, leading to the deaths of hundreds of thousands of marine animals.
 And by 2050, the plastic in our oceans is expected to outweigh all fish.
-We’ve promised to not be those people who bring up sobering facts at every occasion, but it’s often all too necessary, which is why we’re thrilled to partner with Lonely Whale, an incubator for ideas that will help alleviate some of the ocean’s most dire problems, so that, one day, there will be no need for those people to ever bring up sobering facts about the ocean ever again.
+We’ve promised to not be those people who bring up sobering facts at every occasion, but it’s often all too necessary, which is why we are working to alleviate some of the ocean’s most dire problems, so that, one day, there will be no need for those people to ever bring up sobering facts about the ocean ever again.